TheVinaySagar/CompliAi/README.md

 2. **Admin**
    - All user permissions
-   - User management (view, modify roles, delete)
+   - Team management (view, modify roles, delete) for users they have added
+   - Can only see and manage users they have invited/added
-   - System administration
+   - System administration for their team scope
-   - Access to system statistics and health
+   - Access to system statistics and health for their team

 ### Default Admin Account